Get to know the 'Mother Church' of Georgia

 Christ Church - often referred to as the Mother Church of Georgia - was founded along with the Georgia colony in 1733.
 Upon its inception, it was the only officially recognized place for worship in Savannah.

-General James Oglethorpe, founder of the Georgia colony, received “trust lots” from King George II of Great Britain.
-These lots were specifically meant for the construction of public buildings, such as churches, markets, and schools.
+General James Oglethorpe, the founder of the Georgia colony, received “trust lots” from King George II of Great Britain.
+These lots were explicitly meant to construct public buildings, such as churches, markets, and schools.